Raju Raman and Zoe Hulme

 Do it yourself

-Coral Cay Conservation regularly recruits medical officers for all three of their international sites.
-If you are interested, the post is open to nurses, doctors or paramedics, and some experience of emergency medicine is desirable.
+Coral Cay occasionally has medical officer roles available.
+Posts are open to nurses, doctors or paramedics, and some experience of emergency medicine is desirable.
 We would advise anyone considering the post of medical officer to do some serious reading about marine emergencies.
 Be prepared for a good deal of clinical uncertainty, and be flexible with treatment plans; be interested in coral reefs, conservation, and people; and you must be happy to get stuck in to some serious science training in the process.
-For more information about working with Coral Cay, visit their website, where you can also read their statement about how the recent horrific disaster in the Philippines has affected them and the work they do.
+If you are interested, please get in touch at email@example.com for more information about how and when to apply.